majinet/ml_workflow/README.md

 # About this project

-The objective of this project is to promote a MLOps Level 2 to help companies reduce their operational costs when developing machine learning applications by standardizing and automating the ML workflow.
+The objective of this project is to create a Cloud Native Computing Foundation (CNCF) standard Containeralize Platform for Data Scientists, I aspire to create a cloud-agnostic platform, seamlessly integrating AI to deliver complete automation and minimize operational costs, while reducing human error.
+As I look ahead, I firmly believe that the integration of DevOps, Containeralize Platform, and AI will revolutionize the tech industry.
+Leveraging these cutting-edge technologies, we can unlock immense productivity gains, streamline processes, and minimize downtime, while enhancing the overall customer experience.

 # Machine Learning Devops (MLOps)